BMWGroupTechnologyOfficeUSA/dli-coding-challenge/ar-experience/README.md

 ## Problem Description

-Imagine you are shopping for new furniture (maybe at Ikea).
+Imagine you are shopping for new furniture (maybe at IKEA).
 However, you are not entirely sure whether the box or boxes you are interested in will actually fit in the trunk of your car.

 ## Challenge Overview